hajaknow/cdk-ts-workshop/README.md

 ## Exercise 8: Refactor more!

-Let's do the same thing for our Queues and Topic.
-We'll build the QueueService Construct.

-Once again, we are touching the Logical IDs, so let's destroy our resources before touching the code.
+Once again, we will be touching the Logical IDs, so let's destroy all resources before touching any code.

 ```bash
 cdklocal destroy --force
 ```

+Let's do the same thing for our Queues and Topic.
+We'll build the QueueService Construct.

 We'll repeat what we learned in the previous exercise.